podipo/skella/README.md

 	# From the skella root dir
 	npm install

 # Development

-	# Run Bower install and compile the LESS files
+	# Run Bower install, compile the mustache templates and LESS files, and copy static all into /dist
 	grunt

-	# Start an HTTPd on port 8000 and then automatically recompile LESS files if they change
+	# Start an HTTPd on port 8000 and then automatically recompile mustache templates and LESS files if they change
 	grunt dev

-Don't edit anything in bower_components as they will be overwritten by Bower.
-To update Bootstrap variables edit `/static/variables.less`  and to enable or disable Bootstrap components edit `/static/bootstrap.less`.
+Don't edit anything in /dist as it will be overwritten.
+Instead, edit the files in /templates or /static.

+To update Bootstrap variables edit `/templates/variables.less`  and to enable or disable Bootstrap components edit `/templates/bootstrap.less`.

 # License